Marbling with PORCELAIN & STONEWARE

 Liquid Quartz™ — a food-safe, invisible sealer that protects porous ceramic without changing its appearance.

-You can read how we use it here:
+You can read how we use Liquid Quartz and where we get it here.

 Previous